Blower Fan for Stove and Fireplaces: Why Do I Need one?

-This question comes up quite frequently in retail fireplace shops.
-To thoroughly answer this question, let’s start with a basic understanding of the way heat can transfer from one object to another.
+The question about fireplace blower fans comes up quite frequently in retail fireplace shops.
+To thoroughly answer it, let’s start with a basic understanding of the way heat can transfer from one object to another.

 THREE TYPES OF HEAT TRANSFER:

-Heat is transferred from a warmer object to a cooler object through convection, radiation or conduction.
+Heat is transferred from warmer to cooler objects through convection, radiation, or conduction.

-A typical forced air furnace will use convective heat to warm your home.
-A heat exchanger, normally made with steel or stainless steel, is heated up by burning a fuel.
-This fuel source could be gas, oil, wood or maybe even electricity.
+A typical forced-air furnace will use convective heat to warm your home.
+A heat exchanger, generally made with steel or stainless steel, is heated by burning fuel.
+This fuel source could be gas, oil, wood, or even electricity.
 Once this heat exchanger is hot, a blower fan cycles on.
 As air is moved through the heat exchanger, this warm air is distributed throughout the house via the ductwork.
-Convective heat warms air and this warm air is moved through the house by the furnace fan.
+Convective heat warms air, and this warm air is moved through the house by the furnace fan.

 Conduction is the third type of heat transfer.
-Conduction is the movement of heat through a medium or passageway, from one object to another.
-A common example of conductive heat: Have you ever left a metal spoon in a pot of boiling water?
-It can get very hot as the spoon conducts heat from the water.
+Conduction is the movement of heat through a medium or passageway from one object to another.
+A typical example of conductive heat: Have you ever left a metal spoon in a pot of boiling water?
+It can get scorching as the spoon conducts heat from the water.
 With conduction, the temperature flow will always go from the hotter to the cooler object, in this case, from the hot water to the cooler spoon.
 Once the temperature is the same between the two objects, the transfer of heat stops.

-Your fireplace or stove, whether it’s wood or gas, can be operated with or without an electric fan.
+Your fireplace or stove, whether wood or gas, can be operated with or without an electric fan.
 Without a fan, you will get direct radiant heat from the glass and the cast iron or steel front of your fireplace.
-Without a fan, you will get radiant heat from the front, both sides, the top and even the back of a free-standing wood or gas stove.
-But by adding a fan to your appliance, you will enjoy convective heat in addition to the radiant heat.
+Without a fan, you will get radiant heat from the front, both sides, the top, and even the back of a free-standing wood or gas stove.
+But by adding a fireplace blower fan to your appliance, you will enjoy convective and radiant heat.

 As room air moves through specially designed convective air chambers in fireplaces or stoves, heat is transferred from the hot surfaces to the moving air.
 The fan circulates this warmer air through the appliance and back into the room.
 Most fans on fireplaces and stoves use a rheostat to vary the amount of air the fan is moving.
-Turn the rheostat fan control up and a higher volume of air moves through the appliance.
-By turning the fan knob down, a smaller volume of air moves through the unit and less heat will be blown into the
+Turn the rheostat fan control up, and a higher air volume moves through the appliance.
+By turning the fan knob down, a smaller volume of air moves through the unit, and less heat will be blown into the

 Single Cage Universal Fireplace Fan